 The beauty of this tree is that it will fruit productively in very cool climates.
 The fruit is very high in vitamin C although it the unique taste that the fruit has become popular.
 Best described as sour and spicy.
 It is an interesting alternative to lemons in many dishes.
 Use it as a substitute for grapefruit in marmalade, or a substitute for lemons in a lemon meringue pie.
 You can also combine it with chillies to make the Japanese seasoning Yuzu Kosho.

 Tolerating a range of conditions except water logged soil, and shade the Yuzu can easily grown in a container if required.
 Similar conditions to most citrus.
 Be patient as the Yuzu does take a number of years to bear fruit, and beware of the thorns.

 This is a self pollinating tree so only one is required for fruit production.

 - Requires a sunny position and a well drained soil.

 - Fertiliser is the same as for other citrus trees.

-At present the Yuzu Tree is not readily available in Australia, however some wholesale growers are in the process of importing material to commence production.
-The first trees should hit the market in around 3 – 4 years (2018).
+At present the Yuzu Tree is not readily available in Australia, however some some growers are in the process of limited production.